ngageoint/hootenanny/README.md

 * Utility polylines (power lines)
 * Waterway polylines

-Additional feature types can be made conflatable using Hootenanny's pluggable architecture.
+Additional feature types can be made conflatable using Hootenanny's pluggable conflation architecture.
 See the Hootenanny Developer Guide for details.

 # Feature Summary
 In addition to conflating maps, Hootenanny can also:
-* Add missing type tags to feature data
+* Add missing type tags to features
-* Align two maps together
+* Align two maps with each other
+* Apply pluggable data transformation operations to a map
-* Calculate the extent of map data
+* Calculate the geospatial extent of a map
 * Clean map data
+* Combine maps together
-* Compare maps
+* Compare maps with each other
 * Compute bounding tiles based on node density
-* Concatenate maps together
 * Convert maps between different geodata formats (see Supported Data Formats section below)
+* Crop a map to a geospatial extent
-* Derive changesets between maps and apply them to external OSM data stores
+* Derive changesets between maps and apply the changesets to external OSM data stores
+* Detect spoken languages in a map's tag data
 * Explore tag data
-* Gather statistics on map features
+* Gather statistics for a map
-* Identify road intersections
+* Identify road intersections in a map
 * Perturb map data for testing purposes
-* Plot node feature density
+* Plot node density
 * Sort map data
 * Translate feature tags using user defined schemas
 * Translate feature tags to English